 This trick is probably the oldest one in the book, but it’s a tried, tested and true way of alleviating anxiety symptoms.
 Simply sit up straight and breathe 8 seconds in through your nose and 5 seconds out through your mouth.
 Carry this on until you feel calm again.

 Keep your feet on the ground.

 I often find that when I’m feeling anxious my head spins and I almost feel like I’m not in my own body any more.
 Putting at least one foot on the ground helps your body regain balance and work out where you are.
 This technique is called “grounding” and is also used for people who are suffering with symptoms of vertigo.

 A few years ago a therapist told me something that I’ve always tried to remember when I’m feeling anxious.
 What goes up must come down.
 This means that your anxiety will only get so high and then it will slowly drop and go away.
 If you’re able to ride it out, then ride it out because I promise you, every time after that it will get easier.

-Long term treatments
+Long term treatments for anxiety

 As I mentioned earlier, sometimes a walk can distract you from a panic attack.
 Not only that, exercise releases endorphins which make you feel happy.
 Also, of course exercising will keep you fit and healthy.